 Depression is an abnormal emotional state, a mental illness that affects our thinking, emotions, perceptions, and behaviors in pervasive and chronic ways.
 When we’re depressed we feel sad about everything.
 Depression does not necessarily require a difficult event or situation, a loss, or a change of circumstance as a trigger.
 In fact, it often occurs in the absence of any such triggers.
 People’s lives on paper might be totally fine—they would even admit this is true—and yet they still feel horrible.

 Depression colors all aspects of our lives, making everything less enjoyable, less interesting, less important, less lovable, and less worthwhile.
 Depression saps our energy, motivation, and ability to experience joy, pleasure, excitement, anticipation, satisfaction, connection, and meaning.
 All your thresholds tend to be lower.
-You’re more impatient, quicker to anger and get frustrated, quicker to break down, and it takes you longer to bounce back from everything.
+You’re more impatient, quicker to get angry or frustrated, quicker to break down, and it takes you longer to bounce back from everything.

 In my TED talk, I discussed one of the more unfortunate consequences of this confusion: How people struggling with depression are often expected to "snap out of it," and are told "it’s all in your head," or "choose to be happy!"
 Such sentiments reflect a deep misunderstanding of depression.
 It only makes the person with depression feel worse.